Best Polarized Sunglasses

 Q: Do I need to think about how much light comes through the polarized lenses?

-A: Most manufacturers of polarized sunglasses disclose what’s known as the lens visible light transmission, sometimes also called VLT.
+A: Most manufacturers of polarized sunglasses disclose what’s known as the lens for visible light transmission, sometimes also called VLT.
 Visible light transmission measures how much sunlight hits your eyes while you have your lenses on.
 Typically, manufacturers list this as a percentage, and the percentage depends much on what material the lenses are made out of, the lens color, the thickness of the lenses, and also the types of coatings found on the lenses.

 For you, outdoor enthusiasts wondering what the best VLT percentage to buy is, you’ve got two options.
 Typically, anything from 0-20% VLT is going to work great if you plan on wearing your shades while performing several outdoor sports.
 Lenses in this category will be more expensive and usually include many different layers of protection.
 If you can’t quite afford something at this standard, buying lenses that have a 21-40% VLT rating are still good lenses, and function well for pretty much any use.